pandocker/pandocker-lua-filters/README.md

 - `make html|pdf|docx` to compile test document
 - edit `tests/Makefile` to configure options for pandoc

-You dont have to `reinstall` for every source code updates.
+You don't have to `reinstall` for every source code updates.
 Instead edit `tests/Makefile` to run your new filter from inside repository.